AnthonyHb1/reading-notes/ucode.md

 ## The Bomb.com

-Now that we touched on your chrome dome lets get to work.
-Deploy your first website ** Using Github
+Now that we touched on your chrome dome let's get to work.
+Deploy your first website

-1. Create account or sign in
-2.
+** Using Github